tidymodels/baguette/tests/testthat/_snaps/validation.md

       std.error = 1:2))
     Condition
       Error:
       !
-Imprtance score results should be a tibble.
+Imprtance score results should be a tibble, not a <data.frame> object.

 # bad inputs